dnSpy/dnSpy/README.md

 installed to run the `*.bat` files.
 The C# compiler is usually installed if you have the .NET Framework installed.
 Otherwise, download and install `Microsoft Build Tools`.

-You need the Visual Studio SDK to build ILSpy.AddIn.
-[NOTE: ILSpy.AddIn is currently disabled in **Release** mode because the build server fails to build it due to a missing dependency.
-You must enable it in VS: Build|Configuration Manager]

 Dependencies
 ============